Iremoma/DEB_IndividualVariability-Palmer-et-al.2024/README.md

 # DEB_IIV_STAN  Palmer-et-al.-2024

-This is the code related to the publication: **Assessing between-individual variability in bioenergetics modelling: opportunities, challenges, and potential applications**.
+This repository contains all the code related to the manuscript entitled **Assessing between-individual variability in bioenergetics modelling: opportunities, challenges, and potential applications**.
-Authors: Miquel Palmer ....
+Authors: Miquel Palmer, Irene Moro-Martinez, Joaquim Tomas-Ferrer, Amalia Grau, Maria Dolores Lopez-Belluga, Marine Herlin, Orestis Stavrakidis-Zachoua and Andrea Campos-Candela.

+This repository is licensed under a xxxxx.

 # Contents
 In this repository we provide all the scripts necessary to reproduce the data exploration and analysis, simulations, and results presented on the paper Palmer _et al._, 2024. **Assessing between-individual variability in bioenergetics modelling: opportunities, challenges, and potential applications**.